nickmvincent/cmpt419_fall2025/slides/deck3.md

 Prompt: what are distinct actions our CEO agent might take to improve their ML product

 Prompt: what are distinct actions regulators might take to maximize the positive impact of AI on society?
-Which might be seen as "human-centered" and which might be seen as supporting "data-centered" AI
+Which might be seen as "human-centered" and which might be seen as supporting "data-centered" AI?

 ---

 ## Goal:

-Try to describe actions very precisely and succintly so that we can turn them into Python code for some kind of simulation environment.
+Try to describe actions very precisely and succinctly so that we can turn them into Python code for some kind of simulation environment.

-##

-- in person: describe "GridWorld", agent-based modeling, etc.
-- pros and cons of social simulation
+- Note: anyone done gridworld?
+- Anyone made an "ABM"?